DigestYourFinances

 Saving: 20% of your income

-Last but not least, it’s time to allocate 20% off your after-tax income towards saving.
+Last but not least, it’s time to allocate 20% of your after-tax income towards saving.
 This makes sure that you are prepared for the future and not spending all your money on needs and wants.

 What if I don’t make enough money?